🧬

 Common inquiries about the breed

-Are Saint Bernards good for apartment living?
+Are Saint Bernards suitable for apartment living?

 How much exercise does a Saint Bernard need?